CodeX1111/alx-system_engineering-devops/0x00-shell_basics/README.md

 This Move the file betty from /tmp/ to /tmp/my_first_directory This delete the file betty
-This Delete the directory my_first_directory that is in the /tmp directory
+This Delete the directory my_first_directory that is in the /tmp directory This script that changes the working directory to the previous one